CedricCouche/MovieReco/README.md

 # Projet Movie-Recommandation

-Version : 0.8.0
+Version : 1.0.0 "MVP"

 ## What is Movie-Recommandation project ?

 The main goal is to deploy a solution using MLOps, such as Docker and Airflow.
 The solution provide a list of 10 recommanded movies, based on one movie provided by the user.
 Several models will be implemented.
-The first ot this model is a cosine similarity.
+The first ot this model is cosine similarity.
 Approach choosen is content-based, so recommanded movies are choosen on similarites on a defined intrisec characteristic.
+Main goal is to implement MLOps technologies, not to get the most relevant recommandation.

 ## Architecture